This blog post was edited on 29 June 2021 with the four-week delay to lockdown easing.

 Covid saw an almost doubling of Universal Credit claimants.
 Understanding that every tenant is different, it's important that we ensure that all information gathered is considered in the tenant referencing process – without sweeping checks that can potentially discriminate against certain tenants.

-With this in mind, our risk scoring will continue to reflect the fact that landlords may be locked into tenancies for longer than they anticipated.
+With this in mind, our risk scoring will continue to reflect the fact that landlords may still be locked into tenancies for longer than they anticipated.

 Employers start contributing to furlough in July